"Never doubt that a small group of thoughtful, committed citizens can change the world. Indeed, it is the only thing that ever has.” (Margaret Mead)

 How: A cohort-based learning experience with nine sessions over four months, Leadership combines presentations, tours, experiential learning activities, and facilitated dialogue to help participants better understand key issues in our region related to government, education, health and human services, economic development, and the environment.

-2018 Program: Registration in the 2018 Leadership Program is open through April 20th.
+2018 Program: Registration for the 2018 Leadership Program is open with priority consideration for applications submitted by Friday, April 20th.
+Registration will close on Thursday, April 26th.
 By enrolling, participants commit to the following schedule as well as graduation expectations and payment requirements listed below (*partial scholarships are available).

 - Session #1 - Kickoff